neurostuff/NiMARE/docs/about.rst

 In order to improve modularization, the next iteration of Neurosynth will limit itself to a web interface for meta-analytic model specification and providing a centralized storage for large-scale meta-analyses, but not actually implementing the algorithms used to run those meta-analyses or to perform the other services provided on the website (e.g., functional decoding and topic modeling).
 The algorithms currently implemented in the `Neurosynth Python package`_ will be implemented (among many others) in NiMARE.
-Under the current plan, the database at the moment stored by Neurosynth will instead by stored in the NeuroStuff database, which will also store other coordinate- and image-based meta-analytic databases in NIMADS format.
+Under the current plan, the database at the moment stored by Neurosynth will instead by stored in the NeuroStore database, which will also store other coordinate- and image-based meta-analytic databases in NIMADS format.

 NeuroVault
 ``````````
 `NeuroVault`_ is a database for unthresholded images.
-Users may upload individual maps or `NIDM Results`_, which can be exported from a number of fMRI analysis tools, like `AfNI`_, `SPM`_, `FSL`_, and `NeuroScout`_.
+Users may upload individual maps or `NIDM Results`_, which can be exported from a number of fMRI analysis tools, like `AFNI`_, `SPM`_, `FSL`_, and `NeuroScout`_.

 NeuroVault also has integrations with `NeuroPower`_ (for power analyses) and `Neurosynth`_ (for functional decoding), and supports simple image-based meta-analyses.